trueheart78/trueheart78.com/_posts/2016-09-18-make-rubocop-part-of-your-tests.md

 ---
 layout: post
-title:  "Make Rubocop Part of Your Tests"
+title:  "Make RuboCop Part of Your Tests"
 date:   2016-09-18 05:00:00
 categories: ruby
 ---

-[Rubocop](http://batsov.com/rubocop/) is a static code analyzer, and can be a wonderful tool to help you keep your style consistent either across multiple developers, or just across a project that you work on by yourself.
+[RuboCop][rubocop] is a static code analyzer, and can be a wonderful tool to help you keep your style consistent either across multiple developers, or just across a project that you work on by yourself.